Samuel in the Bible

 Exact Match

-of the tribe of the descendants of Simeon, Samuel son of Ammihud;
+Of the tribe of the sons of Simeon, Samuel the son of Ammihud.

 Now when she had weaned him, she took him up with her, along with a three-year-old bull, an ephah of flour, and a leather bottle of wine [to pour over the burnt offering for a sweet fragrance], and she brought Samuel to the Lord’s house in Shiloh, although the child was young.